 - Below the graph, you'll see the relevant activities that contributed to your Fitness values, as well as their Training Impulse.
 Simply click again anywhere in the chart to 'unfocus.'

 - Races are marked in red to help you analyze fitness over longer chunks of time.
 The fitness delta next to the fitness score will show how your fitness has changed over the last seven days.

-Our method for calculating Fitness, Fatigue, and Form is based off an impulse-response model first developed by Dr. Eric W. Banister in 1975.
+Our method for calculating Fitness, Fatigue, and Form is based on an impulse-response model first developed by Dr. Eric W. Banister in 1975.
 It was later applied to cycling by Dr. Andy Coggan.
 The concepts apply to any measure of training stress.
 For example, the first models used average heart rate and time.
 We use Training Load, computed using power data collected with a dedicated power meter.

 - Conceptually, fatigue is easy to understand; it's that tired feeling which limits your performance.
 We model it the same way as fitness, but on a shorter timescale.
 You'll notice the score goes up quickly after a couple of hard days, but also go down quickly as you take a few days off.

 - Being in form, or "peaking," happens when one is very fit but not fatigued.
 Here we model this as the difference between your Fitness Score and your Fatigue Score.